young-sudo/spatialflow/README.md

 <small>Canonical marker genes in clusters</small>
 </p>

-Using the canonical markers, we observe that Cluster 3 expresses smooth muscle markers.
+Using the canonical markers, it can be observed that Cluster 3 expresses smooth muscle markers.

 Cluster annotation can often be challenging when only canonical markers are used.
-To assist in this process, we can use `Scanpy`’s `rank_genes_groups` function to identify marker genes for each cluster.
+To assist in this process, `Scanpy`’s `rank_genes_groups` function can be used to identify marker genes for each cluster.
 The results can be ranked by marker score or by the log fold-change.
 The top-ranked genes within each cluster can then be further analyzed using tools like [Enrichr](https://maayanlab.cloud/Enrichr/) to infer the cluster's potential cell type.

 <p style="margin-top: 15px; margin-bottom: 15px;" align="center">
 <img src="https://raw.githubusercontent.com/young-sudo/spatialflow/main/img/marker_genes_ranked.png" alt="10x" width=700>